observatorium/observatorium/docs/proposals/20201019-prometheus-rules-in-observatorium-api.md

 Ideally, we would define the rule storage backend API in OpenAPI format, so that it can easily be consumed by downstream services.

-##### What if a user gives us an alerting rule

-Alerting rules have been explicitly de-scoped from this proposal as they require a story for managing alerting configuration and routing tenant alerts.

-However, Prometheus rules files permit recording and alerting rules to be freely mixed within the same file.
-The question arises - what do we do if a user provides us a file with mixed recording and alerting rules?

-###### 1. Reject Request

-One option would be to explicitly reject any requests that contains any `alert` rules in the payload.
-The user would be returned a `400 Bad Request` status code with a helpful warning like `Rules file rejected as it contains one or more alerting rules - alerting rules are not yet supported - please see the roadmap.`

-The downside here is that users may already have 'mixed' rules files, which they would need to split out in order to be accepted into the API.

-###### 2. Accept Request With Warning

-The other option would be to accept the rules request, store the recording rules and alerting rules alongside one another, but return a warning to saying `Warning: alerting rules are not currently support in Observatorium - please see the roadmap.`

-Under this option, we would also have to decide whether alerting rules are loaded into Rule and evaluated or only stored?

-###### Alert Decision

-My opinion is that the [least surprising](https://en.wikipedia.org/wiki/Principle_of_least_astonishment) option for tenants is for their requests to be explicitly rejected with a clear error message.

-While this may impose some file splitting costs on the user's side, we avoid ambiguity such as valid questions such as:
-* Did all of my rules get stored or just some?
-* Are my alerting rules being evaluated or just the recording rules?

-Finally, warnings are easy to ignore especially if users are using automated process to interact with the API.

 #### Storage layer

 We will use a persistent storage mechanism that is external to the API deployment (i.e. no local storage).
 This enables us to satisfy our requirement of horizontally scaling the rule storage backend.